 I saw the film was just picked up by Gravitas – congratulations!
 Is there a release plan you can share?

 It’s coming out on May 21st.
 We’re going to hopefully have theaters.
 This movie in a theater will be a completely different experience.
 I experienced it on the mixing stage with a state-of-the-art sound system: especially on a sound level, it’s incredible to hear.
 That’s May 21st, day and date in US theaters and on VOD.
 We also just got picked up by Dazzler Media in the UK, where it’s coming out on August 31st.
 We’re excited to have more coming and to release this movie wherever possible!
 It’s a very weird project, so having people who are passionate about it, like our sales team and the people at SXSW… What more could I want?

-Sound of Violence had its World Premiere at SXSW Online on March 18, 2021.
-Read our reviews of the film and watch our interview with Alex Noyer and James Jagger on Youtube.
+Sound of Violence is now available to watch on digital and on demand.
+Read our review of Sound of Violence and watch our interview with Alex Noyer and James Jagger on Youtube.

 This interview has been edited for length and clarity.